Jacob: Birth to Isaac and Rebecca

-The boys displayed very different natures as they matured. "... and Esau was a cunning hunter, a man of the field; but Jacob was a simple man, dwelling in tents".
+The boys displayed very different natures as they matured: "... and Esau was a cunning hunter, a man of the field; but Jacob was a simple man, dwelling in tents".
 Moreover, the attitudes of their parents toward them also differed: "And Isaac loved Esau, because he did eat of his venison: but Rebecca loved Jacob."

-Acquiring birthright
+Acquiring Esau's birthright

 Genesis 25:29–34 tells the account of Esau selling his birthright to Jacob.
 This passage tells that Esau, returning famished from the fields, begged Jacob to give him some of the stew that Jacob had just made.
 (Esau referred to the dish as "that same red pottage", giving rise to his nickname, אדום ('Edom, meaning "Red").)
 Jacob offered to give Esau a bowl of stew in exchange for his birthright, to which Esau agreed.